High Dimensional Gaussian Graphical Regression Models with Covariates: Co-expression QTL Analysis

 \section{Co-expression QTL Analysis}

-We apply our proposed method to the REMBRANDT study (GSE108476), which included a subcohort of $n=178$ patients diagnosed with glioblastoma multiforme (GBM), the most aggressive subtype of brain cancer \citep{bleeker2012recent}.
-GBM is highly complex and fatal, and existing therapies remain largely ineffective \citep{bleeker2012recent}.
-It is imperative to explore new and effective treatment.
-All of these 178 GBM patients had undergone microarray and single nucleotide polymorphism (SNP) chip profiling, with both gene expression and SNP data available for analysis.
+Our application focuses on glioblastoma multiforme (GBM), the most aggressive and fatal subtype of brain cancer \citep{bleeker2012recent}, as featured in the REMBRANDT trial (GSE108476) with a subcohort of $n=178$ GBM patients.
+Since existing therapies remain largely ineffective \citep{bleeker2012recent}, it is imperative to explore more effective treatment, such as new gene therapies \citep{kwiatkowska2013strategies}. {Understanding the molecular underpinning of the disease is the key.
+In the study, all} of these 178 patients had undergone microarray and single nucleotide polymorphism (SNP) chip profiling, with both gene expression and SNP data available for analysis.
 Specifically, the extracted RNA from each tumor sample was processed using microarrays with 23,521 genes assayed on each array.
 Genomic DNA from each sample was hybridized to SNP chips, which covers 116,204 SNP loci with a mean intermarker distance of 23.6kb.
-The raw data files were pre-processed and normalized using standard pipelines; see \citet{gusev2018rembrandt} for more details.
+The raw data were pre-processed and normalized using standard pipelines; see \citet{gusev2018rembrandt} for more details.

-We focus on a set of $p=73$ genes (response variables) that belong to the human glioma pathway in the Kyoto Encyclopedia of Genes and Genomes (KEGG) database \citep{kanehisa2000kegg}; see Figure \ref{fig:pathway}.
+We study a set of $p=73$ genes (response variables) that belong to the human glioma pathway in the Kyoto Encyclopedia of Genes and Genomes (KEGG) database \citep{kanehisa2000kegg}; see Figure S1.
 The covariates include local SNPs (i.e., SNPs that fall within 2kb upstream and 0.5kb downstream of the gene) residing near these 73 genes, resulting in a total of 118 SNPs.
 SNPs are coded with ``0" indicating homozygous in the major allele and ``1" otherwise.
 For each patient, age and gender are included in analysis.
-Consequently, there are $q=120$ covariates, bringing a total of $73\times36\times121 = 317,988$ parameters (including the intercepts) in the model.
-Our main objective is to recover both the population-level and subject-level gene networks, and to understand if and how the subject-level network varies with age, gender, and SNPs.
+Consequently, there are $q=120$ covariates, bringing a total of $73\times36\times121 = 317,988$ model parameters (including intercepts).
+Our main objective is to recover both the population-level and subject-level gene networks, and to {examine if and how age, gender and SNPs modulate the subject-level networks}.